Romansth/Romansth/README.md

 I am a Python learner who is exploring Cloud :cloud: while learning new technologies and Enthusiast about Artificial Intelligence. :wink:

-- 🔭 I’m currently working on Computer Vision
+- 🔭 I’m currently working on Human Computer Interaction
-- 🌱 I’m currently learning Django
+- 🌱 I’m  learning Javascript
-- 👯 I’m looking to collaborate on research paper
+- 👯 I’m looking to collaborate on solving leetocode problems together
 - 🤔 I’m looking for help with Github Opensource
-- 💬 Ask me about Python
+- 💬 Ask me about my favorite project
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I don't like frontend
+- ⚡ Fun fact: I can code in 7 languages

 ---